A Projective-to-Conformal Fefferman-Type Construction: Projective and conformal parabolic geometries

-Thus $\Th^{\mc{A}\wt{M}}_0$ is the conformal Killing operator and the solutions to the first BGG-equation are the conformal Killing fields.
-In a prolonged form, the conformal Killing field equations are equivalent to
+where the subscript $0$ denotes the trace-free part.
+Thus $\Th^{\mc{A}\wt{M}}_0$ is the conformal Killing operator and solutions to the f\/irst BGG-equation are conformal Killing f\/ields.
+In a prolonged form, the conformal Killing equation is equivalent to

-where $s= L_0^{\mc{A}\wt{M}}(\xi)$, see \cite{gover-2006,cap-infinitaut}.
+where $s= L_0^{\mc{A}\wt{M}}(\xi)$, see \cite{cap-infinitaut, gover-2006}.